SoINVU/FLLM/README.md

-# WPWM
+# FLLM
-A Unified Generative Framework for Cross-Manufacturer Turbine Fault Diagnosis and Optimal Maintenance Scheduling
+A Unified Generative Framework for Cross-Manufacturer Turbine Fault Diagnosis and Optimal Maintenance Planning